-Many people spend far more time in the workplace than they do in the church.
+Many people spend far more time in the marketplace than they do in the church.
 How do they represent Christ in this critical mission field?
 How do business leaders apply biblical principles to their leadership and interaction with others in the marketplace in such a way that Christ is glorified and men and women are born into the Kingdom of God?
-How does the church understand and support in meaningful ways this enormous but often over-looked mission opportunity?
-And how do we establish our practices and perspectives in the workplace upon a sound biblical and theological foundation.
-Kent Humphreys, former CEO of Fellowship of Companies for Christ (Christ@Work) and Dr. Gerry Breshears, Professor of Theology at Western Seminary, will share helpful insights that will help you be more effective in your workplace ministry.
+How does the church understand and support in meaningful ways this enormous but often over-looked theology of work?
+And how do we establish our practices and perspectives in the marketplace place upon a sound biblical and theological foundation.

 In this track you will find a variety of topics covered from Theology of Work to Mentoring to Theology and Economics to Implementation of Theology of Work.
 Bill Job will share from his heart and from his experience what it has meant to serve Christ as a business leader in China.
 You will be encouraged and challenged as the Lord opens your eyes to new mission opportunities in business.
 These courses are taught by a variety of people sometimes in lecture form and sometimes discussion and interview form.

 |1||Theology of Work||With Gerry Breshears, Ph.D.
 What is God calling you to do?
 Is his calling only for pastors and “professional ministers” or is it something that applies to all of his people?
 Dr. Gerry Breshears, professor of systematic theology at Western Seminary, explores key questions such as who God is, what he has created people to be, how being the image of God affects the way we approach work, and what is the role of spiritual gifts in our job.
 This course will expand your vision of what work is all about, as you come to see yourself as God’s co-worker and representative.
 10 sessions.
 Approximately 5 hours.|